jennyc8842/sep11-freedom-project/entries/entry01.md

 Two skills I have developed so far are <b>problem decomposition and how to google</b>.
 The <b>problem decomposition</b> is that when I first started researching about the different tools I want to use, I had to break it down into smaller pieces- starting with what I wanted to make, and then after when I decided what to make, I researched for a tool that are suitable for it while making my program.
 <br>
 <br>
 I've also used skills like <b>how to google</b>.
-I needed to search up for good tutorials on how to code on EarSketch, and I searched up "EarSketch tutorial", and there were a few that were too long, but
+I needed to search up for good tutorials on how to code on EarSketch, and I searched up "EarSketch tutorial" and made sure to add in "Javascript" in my search bar.
-I came across this <a href="https://www.youtube.com/watch?v=zCfvzIWUikE">YouTube video</a> that was simple and short.
+There were a few that were too long, but I came across this <a href="https://www.youtube.com/watch?v=zCfvzIWUikE">YouTube video</a> that was simple and short.
 It was very desciptive and I understood it pretty well.

 [Next](entry02.md)